jorgebucaran/fisher/README.md

 That will remove **rafaelrinaldi/pure** and **jethrokuan/z**, add **FabioAntunes/fish-nvm** and update the rest.

-## Digging deeper

-### What is a package?
+## What is a plugin?

-Packages help you organize shell scripts into reusable, independent components that can be shared through a git URL or the path to a local directory.
-Even if your package is not meant to be shared with others, you can benefit from composition and the ability to depend on other packages.
+plugins help you organize shell scripts into reusable, independent components that can be shared through a git URL or the path to a local directory.
+Even if your plugin is not meant to be shared with others, you can benefit from composition and the ability to depend on other plugins.

-The structure of a package can be adopted from the fictional project described below.
-These are the files that Fisher looks for when installing or uninstalling a package.
+The structure of a plugin can be adopted from the fictional project described below.
+These are the files that Fisher looks for when installing or uninstalling a plugin.
 The name of the root directory can be anything you like.

 ```console
 fish-kraken